What is DVS 2024 ?

 This grace period was to be made available to operators – ON APPLICATION – and was not automatic.
 Applications for the grace period required operators to make a specific application via their London Road User Charging account supplying:

-Evidence that you have installation works arranged to fit the Progressive Safe System but that this is scheduled for after 28 October 2024
+Evidence that you had installation works arranged to fit the Progressive Safe System after 28 October 2024 was required.

-Seperate applications will need to be made for EACH VEHICLE operators wish to receive a grace period for.
+A separate application was required for EACH VEHICLE operators wished to receive a grace period for.

-As of July 2024 the length of this grace period has been extended to 4th May 2025.
+As of July 2024 the length of this grace period was extended to 4th May 2025.
 An extension of the grace period by 3 months.
 The same conditions regarding APPLICATION for this extension apply.

 - Sensors v radar v AI cameras?